Alliedium/awesome-devops/02-containers_usage_basic_concepts_docker_part_1_11-aug-2022/READMY.md

   ![image](./images/Layer_2.png)

-  There is coincidence of layers
+  There is coincidence of `nginxdemos/hello` and `alpine` image layers

 ## Links for reference: